-These heavy work ideas for school are the perfect way to help promote calmer, more organized behavior for kids.
+These heavy work activities for school are the perfect way to help promote calmer, more organized behavior for kids.

 *This post contains affiliate links.
 Read more.